 I posted the first Hieroglyphs pages in 1998 on hosting space provided by my dialup host.
 I didn't expect much, but the lessons were popular almost immediately.
 I created the web pages to support teachers with materials for their students, but I found that people of all ages wanted to learn.
 By 2001, I added additional content and created GreatScott.com.

 In 2016 I redesigned the site and updated the content.
-The site is cell phone compatible to make it viewable by a new generation of 4th and 5th graders researching reports on their cell phones.
+The site is now cell phone compatible to make it viewable by a new generation of 4th and 5th graders researching reports on their cell phones.
 The site pays for itself from downloads and the shop.
 If you like the site, consider making a purchase.
-I post exclusive discounts on Facebook so like the site there so you'll know about them first.